tangentsoft/pidp8i/media/os8/README.md

-# Guide to Contents

-Files here are listed in functional, not alphabetical (directory listing) order.
+# OS/8 Media

-# Bootable Systems
+## Bootable Systems

-`os8.tu56` Bootable OS/8 DECtape image suitable for experimentation.

-`os8.rk05` The OS/8 RK05 pack you should boot and use.
-Built from the `os8v3d-bin.rk05` baseline below plus additional stuff.
-(To be docmented somewhere soon.)

-# Baseline Disk Images

-`os8v3d-bin.rk05`   OS/8 Bootable Binary distribution baseline system made from the binary DECtapes of OS/8 V3D in the Willem van der Mark Archives.
+`os8v3d-bin.rk05` — Bootable OS/8 system made from the binary DECtapes of OS/8 V3D in the Willem van der Mark Archives described below plus other tapes in [`../subsys`](/file/media/subsys) during the PiDP-8/I software build process.
+This is the disk image used by boot options IF=0 and IF=7.
+See the [top-level `README.md` file][tlrm] for instructions on controlling what goes into this image.

+`os8.tu56` — Bootable OS/8 DECtape image used by boot option IF=3.
+Primarily intended to demonstrate the uncommon "boot and run from tape" experience offered by early DEC systems.

+## Data Disks

-`os8v3d-src.rk05`   OS/8 Source RK05 pack made from the source DECtapes of OS/8 V3D in the Willem van der Mark Archives.
+`os8v3d-src.rk05` — OS/8 Source RK05 pack made from the source DECtapes
+of OS/8 V3D in the Willem van der Mark Archives, described below.
+This is not a bootable OS/8 system.
+It is merely a convenience for use with a bootable OS/8 system, so you can avoid mounting the seven "Source" distribution tapes in succession.

+If you give the following command to SIMH:

+    att rk1 media/os8/os8v3d-src.rk05

+...this disk will appear as RKA1: and RKB1: under OS/8.

-# Willem van der Mark Archives
+## Willem van der Mark Archives

 Willem van der Mark wrote a really cool [PDP-8 emulator in Java][vdms].
 He has a well organized archive of DEC media.
 The following DECtapes